 Membership has to be renewed every five years and the number of members is relatively small.

-Ian Walker, Sandy Powell, Kim Stradling and David Howell-Richardson have all been members of the Law Society Children Panel since at least the 1990’s.
+Ian Walker, Sandy Powell, Kim Stradling and Sarah Hindle have all been members of the Law Society Children Panel for a long time.

 Some Statistics on Adoption

 In recent years there has been a real effort to encourage adoption, particularly of children who have entered the Care system.

 Figures from the Adopted Children Register Adoption(ACR) show 5,206 adoptions were entered into following court orders made in England (4,835) and Wales (371) during 2012 This is an increase of 9.8% on the 4,740 adoptions entered in 2011.

 Figures on the ACR include adoptions by relatives and step–parents as well as adoptions from care.